plone/buildout.coredev/docs/roboto.rst

 When jenkins finish a job it does a callback to ``mr.roboto`` in order to :

-* If it comes from a ``coredev`` job, all the ``coredev`` jobs related to that push are finished writes a comment on the github commit with all the information (once and with all the information so no more empty mails from gh notification system)
+* If it comes from a ``coredev`` job, all the ``coredev`` jobs related to that push are finished writes a comment on the GitHub commit with all the information (once and with all the information so no more empty mails from gh notification system)
 * If it comes from a kgs job and all the kgs jobs are finished, (that may take max 10 min)